andaqu/andaqu.github.io/index.md

 ## Updates

+* [April 2026] Excited to share that our workshop paper, ["Auditing Support Strategies in LLMs through Grounded Multi-Turn Social Simulation"](https://arxiv.org/abs/2604.17079), will appear at the SocialLLM Workshop at ICWSM 2026.
 * [May 2025] [Collaborated at SICSS-CMU](https://sicss.io/2025/cmu/people#:~:text=less%20impactful%20efforts.-,Andrew%20Aquilina,-Andrew%20Aquilina%20is) with an interdisciplinary team to analyse how political perceptions of AI shifted before and after ChatGPT's launch.
 * [March 2025] Presented my first Ph.D. project as a poster at the [Johns Hopkins Data Science and AI Institute Spring 2025 Symposium](assets/img/poster.jpg)!